Grant Terms & Conditions

 Agreement from the cooperating organization to participate in any financial review by BVC of activities connected with the grant.

 Grant recipients are responsible for reporting on the use of grant funds to BVC.
-Progress and final reports must be submitted and all forms must be completed in their entirety for the report to be accepted.
-New grant applications will not be accepted by BVC if an applicant organization has an overdue report for any BVC grant.
+Progress and final reports must be submitted, and all forms must be completed in their entirety for the report to be accepted.
+BVC will not accept new grant applications if an applicant organization has an overdue report for any BVC grant.
 BVC reserves the right to review grants at any time, conduct an audit, send a monitor, require additional documentation, and suspend any or all payments.

 Applicant/Recipient organizations must maintain copies of all receipts and bank statements related to grant-funded expenditures in accordance with the terms of qualification and any applicable local and international laws.